kamilkhanlab/ob-ode-relaxations/README.md

 ```
 x' = f(t,p,x),     x(0,p) = x0(p)
 ```
 This repository contains a proof-by-concept implementation in MATLAB of a [new method by Song and Khan]() to construct and evaluate useful state relaxations for this ODE system.
-Roughly, given `f` and `x0`, a final time `tf`, and parameter bounds `[pL,pU]`, this implementation constructs convex and concave relaxations of each component of `x(tf,p)` with respect to `p` on `[pL,pU]`, by generating and solving an auxiliary ODE system.
+Roughly, given `f` and `x0`, a final time `tf`, and parameter bounds `[pL,pU]`, this implementation constructs convex underestimators and concave overestimators of each component of the final state `x(tf,p)` with respect to `p` on `[pL,pU]`, by generating and solving an auxiliary ODE system.
 These relaxations enclose the reachable set of the original ODE system, and may be used in deterministic methods for continuous global dynamic optimization.

 This implementation was developed by Yingkai Song.